Skip to main content

 Universel National Service

-A number of non-formal education associations have signed partnership agreements with the Ministry of National Education and Youth.
-These associations are using their expertise to help develop the scheme along the lines of the student association network Animafac and the Network of Junior Associations (réseau Junior-association), which seek to promote the creation of youth associations by young people themselves, within the framework of the SNU.
+Several popular education associations have signed partnership agreements with the Ministry of National Education and Youth.
+These associations are helping to develop the scheme by contributing their expertise.
+For example, the Animafac network of student associations and the Junior-association network are keen to promote the creation of youth associations by young people themselves as part of the SNU.

 Ongoing debates